mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/hierarchy.rst

 =================

 Let's change our app so that the interface describes only one player, instead of two.
-We want to be able to configure the player's
+We want to be able to configure the player based on the following hierarchy of fields:

+**Player**

 - name
 - level
-- gold in their inventory
-- weapon in their inventory
-- costume in their inventory
+- inventory

+  * amount of gold
+  * weapon type
+  * costume

+These fields reflect the interfaces/structure of :class:`Character` and :func:`inventory`.

 Dynamically Generating Configs
 ------------------------------

-The configurable aspects of our app is already reflected in the interfaces of :class:`Character` class and :func:`inventory`.
-Thus we can use :func:`~hydra_zen.builds` to generate configs based on these interfaces.
-We'll create a configuration for a character with basic "starter gear" for their inventory.
+Because configurable aspects of our app should directly reflect the interfaces of :class:`Character` class and :func:`inventory`, we can use :func:`~hydra_zen.builds` to generate configs that reflect these interfaces.

+Let's create a configuration for a character with basic "starter gear" for their inventory.
+We will use the following code in ``my_app.py``.

 .. code-block:: python
+   :caption: Dynamically generating configs based on ``game_library``

    from hydra_zen import make_custom_builds_fn